yatpor/bpc_baseline/README.md

 ### **1. Object Detection with YOLO v11**

 Object detection is the first step in our **6DoF pose estimation pipeline**.
-We use **Ultralytics YOLO v11**, a state-of-the-art object detection model, to locate objects in the input images and extract their **(cx, cy)** coordinates, which are later used for 3D pose estimation.
+We use **Ultralytics YOLO v11**, a state-of-the-art object detection model, to locate objects in the input images and extract their **$(c_x, c_y)$** coordinates, which are later used for 3D pose estimation.
 More details on YOLO v11 can be found in the official documentation: [Ultralytics YOLO11](https://docs.ultralytics.com/models/yolo11/).

 #### **Why YOLO?**